Nino (footballer, born 1980): Elche

+Levante, Tenerife and Osasuna

-After having scored 20 goals during 2004–05, Nino made his La Liga debut two seasons later, joining neighbours Levante UD.
+After having scored 20 goals during 2004–05, Nino made his La Liga debut two seasons later, joining neighbours Levante.
 However, he would only find the net once throughout the entire campaign, in a 2–1 loss at CA Osasuna on 20 December 2006, but the Valencians managed to avoid relegation after finishing in 15th position.

-Nino returned to the second tier in 2007–08, loaned to CD Tenerife, and finished the campaign with 18 goals, second best in the league behind Xerez CD's Yordi.
+Nino returned to the second tier in 2007–08, loaned to CD Tenerife, and finished with 18 goals, second-best in the league behind Xerez's Yordi.
 The move was made permanent afterwards, on a three-year deal.

 In 2008–09, Nino was finally crowned the second division's top scorer at 29 goals and Tenerife returned to the top flight after a seven-year hiatus.
-In the next season, he was again their main attacking reference: on 18 April 2010 he scored a hat-trick at home against Getafe CF (3–2), totalling 14 at the end of the season but in an eventual relegation.
+In the next season, he was again their main attacking reference: on 18 April 2010 he scored three times at home against Getafe CF (3–2), totalling 14 but suffering relegation.
 He bettered to 17 the following campaign, but the Canary Islands side dropped down another league.

 Nino rejoined the top flight in early July 2011, with the 31-year-old signing a 2+1 contract with Osasuna.
 He netted in only his second official game, a 2–1 home win over Sporting de Gijón.